-Whether during an impromptu discussion or within meetings, senior leaders frequently remind employees of their responsibility to assist consumers and other persons seeking guidance from the Department.
+Senior leaders hold event/issue debriefs to gather positives and negatives to utilize in enhancing agency services.
+Whether during an impromptu discussion or within meetings, senior leaders also frequently remind employees of their responsibility to assist consumers and other persons seeking guidance from the Department.
 Activities and communication are centered on the Department's mission to protect consumers in the marketplace while enforcing the laws in a fair and balanced manner.
-Division goals are also based on customer outcomes and feedback.
+Division goals are based and adjusted on customer outcomes and feedback.
+DCA also hosts industry roundtables to encourage open dialogue and an open door policy between the agency and industries regulated.